named-data/NLSR/README.md

 will continue to evolve over time to include neighbor discovery and to become a full fledged inter-domain routing protocol for NDN.

-NLSR was mainly developed by members of the NSF-sponsored [NDN project team]( https://named-data.net/project/participants/).
+NLSR was mainly developed by members of the NSF-sponsored [NDN project]( https://named-data.net/project/participants/).
 See [`AUTHORS.md`](AUTHORS.md) for details.

 ## Source releases